weirdsmiley/dotfiles/restore_pdfs/readme.txt

 # WHY?
-These scripts are meant to be bind with i3wm.
-I have personally set two key- bindings (inside i3_config, lines-84,84) for saving and restoring the pdfs so that after a reboot I could get back to what I was reading.
+These scripts are meant to be binded with i3wm.
+I have personally set two key- bindings (inside i3_config, lines-84,85) for saving and restoring the pdfs so that after a reboot I could get back to what I was reading.

 # HOW?